-- The first phase launched in January 2019: a pop-up window was added to the first page users landed on.
-The survey was translated into the 8 languages of the website available at the time (i.e. English, French, Spanish, Italian, Portuguese, Dutch, German or Polish) and was displayed respecting the language of consultation via a pop-up.
-The survey was closed after 3 weeks on the website.
-The survey was composed of 12 questions, split into 4 section. - The second phase was conducted by contacting by mail respondents that declared, during the first phase, that they were willing to give more insight on their opinion on specific products.
-This second phase started mid-March and ended the 1 of April.
-The survey was translated into the 8 languages of the website available at the moment and was sent respecting the language in which the users answered to the first part of the survey.
+The 2019 satisfaction survey was conducted in one phase launched in February 2020 via a po-pup window added to the first page users landed on.
+The survey was translated into the 8 languages of the website (i.e. English, French, Spanish, Italian, Portuguese, Dutch, German and Polish) and was displayed in the language of consultation via the pop-up.
+The survey covers the mode of discover of Orphanet, the user's profile and their opinion of the services proposed by Orphanet.
+The survey was closed after 5 weeks of display on the website.
+This survey was made of 14 questions split into 3 sections.
+The results were analysed and presented in a dedicated Orphanet Report, and the highlights are presented here